alishehbaz/HackDartmouth2023/README.md

 ### Character attributes
 Our current character attribute number is limited, but customizable features can be expanded in the future.

+### Character name auto completion
+When user types the character's name, the auto-completion function will help users to complete the name.
+Users will be benefited especially when the name string is long or in a multi-lingual environment.

 ### Children friendly
 Children have many stories.
 Their creativities are far more imaginative.
 With a children-friendly mode for Saga, Children can easily create their very first stories.
 For example, in the brainstorming session, we can ask AI to begin with a sentence starter and let children fly their imaginations.
 Finishing stories can be accomplishments in their life and excellent practice experience.
 In addition, this can potentially benefit developmental psychology research and younger child education.